ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 IANA is requested to update the "Reference" field to include this document in addition to previous values from that field.

-IANA is request to add the following sentence to the "Related Information"
+IANA is requested to add the following sentence to the "Related Information"
 field:
 : Includes all resources identified with the path prefix "/.well-known/masque/ip/".
 {: spacing="compact"}